AHCWA embarks on leading strategy for Aboriginal youth health

-Aboriginal Health Council of Western Australia youth workers will travel to the Kimberley this week as part of a national first project exploring the most significant health issues facing young Aboriginal people in regional WA.
+Aboriginal Health Council of Western Australia staff this week travelled to the Pilbara as part of a national first project exploring the most significant health issues facing young Aboriginal people in regional WA.

 “This plan will help us to navigate the most significant health issues facing young Aboriginal people in remote WA, determine how accessible health services are and the best way forward to provide the support they need.”

 On Tuesday, the team hosted a workshop at the Warralong community with 17 Warralong Community School students aged between 11 and 18, before meeting with a group of 34 Year 8 and 9 Hedland Senior High School students on Wednesday morning.